united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/kafka-to-blob.md

 title: "Kafka-to-Blob"
 content_type: task
 description: |
-    The technical documentation for the microservice kafka-to-blob, which saves raw images from Kafka to blob storage.
+    This page has the technical documentation for the microservice kafka-to-blob, which saves raw images from Kafka to blob storage.
 weight: 3000
 ---